-3. 1.
-Deputy Executive Director - Chief Retirement Officer Update in Coordination with SIB
+1. Deputy Executive Director - Chief Retirement Officer

-The RIO Deputy Executive Director - Chief Retirement Officer is hired by the RIO Executive Director-Chief Investment Officer, serves in an unclassified position, and is paid such salary as the Executive Director determines.
-The Board delegates responsibility for administering the TFFR program to the Deputy RIO Executive Director-Chief Retirement Officer, subject to approval by the Executive Directorsome or all of those duties may be delegated to the RIO Deputy Executive Director-Chief Retirement Officer by the RIO Executive Director.
-The Board will participate with the Executive Director in the hiring, evaluation, and termination of the Deputy Executive Director-Chief Retirement Officer.
+The RIO Deputy Executive Director - Chief Retirement Officer is hired by the RIO Executive Director, serves in an unclassified position, and is paid such salary as the Executive Director determines.
+The Board delegates responsibility for administering the TFFR program to the RIO Executive Director, some or all of those duties may be delegated to the RIO Deputy Executive Director - Chief Retirement Officer by the RIO Executive Director.
+The Board will participate with the Executive Director in the hiring of the Deputy Executive Director-Chief Retirement Officer.

 - a.
-Assist the Executive Director in planning, supervising, and directing overall RIO programs in accordance with the SIB-governance policies and state laws and rules, and represent the Executive Director in his/her absence. - b.
-Administer Assist the Executive Director in administering the TFFR retirement program in accordance with governing statutes, rules, and TFFR Board policies and perform related work as assigned by the TFFR Board, including interpretation of the state and federal law which governs the retirement program. - c.
-Assist the Executive Director in dDeveloping annual and long-range plans for the retirement program.
+Assist the Executive Director in planning, supervising, and directing overall RIO programs in accordance with the SIB governance policies and state laws and rules, and represent the Executive Director in his/her absence. - Assist the Executive Director in administering the TFFR retirement program in accordance with governing statutes, rules, and TFFR Board policies and perform

-- d.
-Interpret state and federal law which governs the retirement program. - e.d.
-Assist the Executive Director in the dDevelopment of administrative rules, policies, and procedures necessary to administer the program. - f.e.
-In the absence of or at the direction of the Executive Director, rRepresent the TFFR Board on retirement program issues. - g.f.
-Assist the Executive Director in the dDirection of TFFR legislative agenda and process. - h.g.
-Maintain effective relationships with TFFR members, beneficiaries, employers, state officials, legislators and legislative committees, member and employer stakeholder groups, the media, and the public at large. - h.
-Work with actuarial consultant, medical consultant, legal counsel, auditor, investment consultant, and other service providers in administering the plan, and in coordination with the Executive Director to keep staff and Board members apprised of consultant services and recommendations. - j-i.
-Assist the Executive Director in the formulation of RIO's budget, including staffing needs, program costs, operating costs, information technology requirements, and resources to assure that retirement program obligations are met. - k.j.
-Assist the Executive Director in the dDevelopment and preparation of Board and Committee meeting agendas and materials, attend all Board and Committee meetings, responsible for preparation of meeting minutes, required notices, procedures, and applicable rules and regulations of the fund, and attend all Board and Committee meetings. - I. Provide the Board with relevant, appropriate, and timely information to enable it to properly carry out its oversight responsibilities. - m.k.
-In coordination with the Executive Director, Aadvise the Board on significant issues, problems or developments pertaining to the plan, and provide recommended courses of action as appropriate-regarding Board policy or action. - n.l.
-Maintain the data, records, and files of TFFR members, beneficiaries, and employers including membership data, salary, service, contributions, and benefit payments. - e.m.
-Ensure the accurate and timely collection of member and employer contributions, maintenance of member accounts, processing of account claims, and payment of pension, disability, death and refund benefits as allowed under state and federal law. - p.n.
-In the absence of the Deputy Executive Director the Deputy Executive Director-Chief Retirement Officer, the Retirement Program Manager will be responsible for the administration of the TFFR program.
-In the absence of both the Executive
+- related work as assigned by the TFFR Board, including interpretation of the state and federal law which governs the retirement program. - c.
+Assist the Executive Director in developing annual and long-range plans for the retirement program. - d.
+Assist the Executive Director in the development of administrative rules, policies, and procedures necessary to administer the program. - e.
+In the absence of or at the direction of the Executive Director, represent the TFFR Board on retirement program issues. - f.
+Assist the Executive Director in the direction of TFFR legislative agenda and process. - g.
+Maintain effective relationships with TFFR members, beneficiaries, employersbusiness partners, state officials, legislators and legislative committees, member and employer-business partner stakeholder groups, the media, and the public at large. - h.
+Work with actuarial consultant, medical consultant, legal counsel, auditor, investment consultant, and other service providers in administering the plan, and in coordination with the Executive Director to keep staff and Board members apprised of consultant services and recommendations. - i.
+Assist the Executive Director in the formulation of RIO's budget, including staffing needs, program costs, operating costs, information technology requirements, and resources to assure that retirement program obligations are met. - j.
+Assist the Executive Director in the development and preparation of Board and Committee meeting agendas and materials, meeting minutes, required notices, procedures, and applicable rules and regulations of the fund, and attend all Board and Committee meetings. - k.
+In coordination with the Executive Director, advise the Board on significant issues, problems or developments pertaining to the plan, and provide recommended courses of action as appropriate regarding Board policy or action. - I. Maintain the data, records, and files of TFFR members, beneficiaries, and employers including membership data, salary, service, contributions, and benefit payments. - m.
+Ensure the accurate and timely collection of member and employer contributions, maintenance of member accounts, processing of account claims, and payment of pension, disability, deathdeath, and refund benefits as allowed under state and federal law. - n.
+In the absence of the Executive Director the Deputy Executive Director-Chief Retirement Officer will be responsible for the administration of the TFFR program.
+In the absence of both the Executive Director and the Deputy Executive Director -

-Director and the Deputy Executive Director - Chief Retirement Officer, the TFFR Board may recommend to the SIB that another RIO staff member serve as Interim Deputy Executive Director- Chief Retirement Officer.
+Chief Retirement Officer, the TFFR Board may recommend to the SIB that another RIO staff member serve as Interim Deputy Executive Director- Chief Retirement Officer.